 He is the chairman of USP Tomonokai （USP友の会）, which is the society of shell script programmers.
 He is not only a researcher but also a technical writer in programming.
 He has written dozens of articles about shell scripts and other programming languages on one of the most major computer magazines in Japan.
 He has written two books for shell scripting.
 He is now writing an article about robot programming in Linux environment.

-Ryuichi Ueda: Raspberry Piで学ぶ ROSロボット入門 (learning ROS robot programming with Raspberry Pi), Nikkei BP, 2017.
+- Ryuichi Ueda, translated by Yukimi Hayafune and Ryuichi Ueda: Learning ROS robot programming with Raspberry Pi, Nikkei BP, June 2018.

 Ryuichi Ueda: シェルスクリプト高速開発手法入門（an introduction of rapid development of web sites with shell scripts）, KADOKAWA/ASCII MEDIA WORKS, July, 2014.

 Japanese version of Probabilistic ROBOTICS has been revived since April 2015.